Scientific Name

 Description

-Datura innoxia is an annual, shrubby plant up to 5 feet (1.5 m) tall Its stems and leaves are covered with short and soft, grayish hairs, giving the whole plant a grayish appearance.
+Datura innoxia is an annual shrubby plant that grows up to 5 feet (1.5 m) tall.
 It has elliptic smooth-edged leaves with pinnate venation.
-The flowers are white, trumpet-shaped and up to 8 inches (20 cm) long, followed by spiny fruits up to 2 inches (5 cm) long.
-It flowers from early summer until late fall.
+The stems and leaves are covered with short and soft grayish hairs, giving the whole plant a grayish appearance.
+Flowers are white, trumpet-shaped and up to 8 inches (20 cm) long, followed by spiny, up to 2 inches (5 cm) long fruits.
+The plant blooms from early summer until late fall.

 Hardiness